Top 10 Team Building Problem Solving Activities

 Instructions

-• Start by giving a topic to each team and instruct them to brainstorm ideas based on the topic.
+• Start by giving a topic to each group and instruct them to brainstorm ideas based on that topic.

-• Appoint an individual to write down the ideas of each team member.
+• Appoint an individual to write down the ideas of each group member.

 • Once this is done, check the ideas and share them with everyone.